Bible verses about Jesus’ love

 How often do you acknowledge the second person of the Trinity in prayer?
 God the Son Jesus Christ became the propitiation for our sins.
 He redeemed us with His own blood and He is worthy of our entire selves.

 Throughout the Old and New Testament there are so many passages that point to the love of Jesus.
-Let’s make it our goal to find His love in every chapter.
+Let’s make it our goal to find His love in every chapter of the Bible.

 Quotes about the love of Christ